Purik/android-studio-docker/README.md

 You have to run Android Studio as GUI application when it is necessity to install new build tools, new SDK version, etc. I have spent much time for proxying X11 protocol stream from docker container through host machine to my local XWindow server, running on my home laptop.

 ### My environment: Windows OS + XMing as X11 server application.
-- Establish ssh connect to my CI server with x11 forwarding.
+- Establish ssh connection to my CI server with x11 forwarding.
 I typically use Putty with option Connection/SSH/X11/"Enable X11 forwarding" checkbox checked on.
-- Run container by calling ```run.sh```
+- Run container by calling ```run.sh``` (you can find this script beside Dockerfile in repo)
 - Enjoy